mobxjs/mobx/packages/mobx-undecorate/README.md

 # mobx-undecorate

-Converts MobX 5 to MobX 6 code
+Update MobX 4/5 code to be conformant to MobX 6.

-Running this code mod:
+To run this codemod:

-Go to the folder with your source files and run `npx mobx-undecorate`.
+-    Go to your source files directory
+-    Run `npx mobx-undecorate`

-This package converts the following MobX 4/5 API's to their MobX 6 equivalent
+The following MobX 4/5 APIs will be converted to their MobX 6 equivalents:

 -   `@computed`
 -   `@action`